 As an integral part of the credit process, the Bank has a fairly sophisticated credit rating model appropriate to each market segment in Wholesale Credit.
-The models follow principles similar to those of international rating agencies.
 In Retail Credit, score cards have been introduced in the smaller ticket, higher volume products like credit cards, two wheeler loans, auto loans, personal loans and small commercial vehicle loans.
 For the other retail products which are typically less granular or have higher ticket sizes, loans are underwritten based on the credit policies, which are in turn governed by the respective Board approved product programs.
 All retail portfolios are monitored regularly at a highly segmented level.